MSXYZ-GenAI/comfyui-msxyz/README.md

 🛠 Installation
-Navigate to your ComfyUI directory: ComfyUI/custom_nodes/.
+Navigate to your ComfyUI directory: ComfyUI/custom_nodes/. comfyui-msxyz files into that folder.
-Create a new folder named MyCustomAA.
-Place the video_aa_node.py and __init__.py files into that folder.
 Restart ComfyUI.

 🚀 Parameters & Usage